Beyond Accuracy: A Stability-Aware Metric for Multi-Horizon Forecasting: Introduction

 \subsection{Stability of Forecast Revision over Time}

 In the setting where the forecast horizon is fixed (e.g., next-day weather forecasts), the problem of forecast accuracy is well-studied and typically quantified using proper scoring rules.
 In contrast, the focus of our work is on \emph{forecast stability}, which has received comparatively little attention.
 To relate this concept back to our weather forecasting example, suppose that today is a Sunday and we are considering the daily chance-of-rain forecasts for the next seven days.
 Our initial forecast for \emph{next} Sunday's chance of rain is a seven-day ahead forecast, at the outer reach of our forecast curve.
 Common experience would recommend that we take this forecast less seriously than, say, the next-day chance-of-rain forecast that we will have access to on Saturday, the day before next Sunday.
 As the days advance from Sunday through Saturday, we observe an updated chance-of-rain forecast for next Sunday, and by the time we reach Sunday and observe the outcome, we will have accumulated seven sequential probabilistic forecasts.
+In fact, the stability of forecasts have been well studied in the weather forecasting domain.
+We will discuss more of the relevant work in section \ref{sec:related_work}.
+In addition, \cite{scotese1994forecast} studied the same concept in economics, showing that forecasters at the Federal Reserve may intentionally ``smooth" forecasts and sacrifice some one-step-ahead accuracy for temporal consistency.

 What we propose to capture is a measure of the \emph{stability}, or lack thereof, of these sequential forecast updates.
 Through several examples below, we illustrate that forecast stability is a meaningful concept to measure and can play an important role in discriminating between two competing sets of forecasts.
 All things being equal--a concept we will rigorously define--we would prefer sequential forecasts that appear harmonious rather than conflicting.